 To recognize successes and discard mistakes instead of working blindly, it's important to carry out quantitative measurements of your own work.
 Responsible managers can determine the success and failure of individual milestones in advance using a scale, for example.
 This can be used to assess in retrospect whether individual work packages and their outcome have met or fallen short of expectations.
 Success and failure in marketing can be measured, for example, by the reach of campaigns or the number of responses to a mailing campaign.
 The data collected in this way provides agencies with valuable insights into where improvements should be made.

-Agile change management with the goal of agile transformation of the company succeeds when all employees dare to approach their managers with potential changes.
-Employees who constantly wear the "agile hat" and express thoughts about which processes could be improved contribute effectively to the success of the company.
+Agile change management with the goal of agile transformation of the company succeeds when all employees dare to address change potentials to their managers.
+Employees who constantly wear the "agile hat" and express thoughts about which processes could be improved make an effective contribution to the success of the company.

 The visualization of the work is also essential.
 This serves to provide all participants with an overview of the status of the activities.
 It is also helpful to document processes in a checklist that is gradually expanded.
 Supporting notes on how to approach certain situations, e.g. training of new employees, the division of labor during peak periods or continuity planning are also included in this checklist.
 In this way, the value of this information to the organization is not lost.